Gabapentin Detox: How to Detox Safely

 How to Detox From Gabapentin Safely

 Gabapentin is a a gamma aminobutyric acid (GABA) analogue, which means it can reduce the excitability of neurons in the brain.
 The use of gabapentin is approved by the FDA for controlling restless leg syndrome, postherpetic neuralgia, and certain types of seizures.
-However, gabapentin is a controlled substance because addiction is possible.
-Here’s what you need to know about gabapentin addiction treatment and the detox process.

 If you or someone you love is suffering from gabapentin addiction, Zinnia Healing can help.
 Our caring team can answer your questions, just call us at (855) 430-9439 to have a confidential conversation about your treatment options.

 What is a Gabapentin Detox?

 When an individual enrolls in addiction treatment, the first phase is medical detox.
 A medical detox helps you through the withdrawal process by minimizing the uncomfortable symptoms that come with quitting gabapentin.
 The detox might involve admissions to a residential treatment center or outpatient support for your physical and mental health.

 Gabapentin is used to treat nerve pain and is sold under brand names like Gralise and Neurontin.
 However, gabapentin use can lead to physical dependence even when managed by healthcare providers.
 When gabapentin is misused, physical dependence can lead to a psychological addiction.
 Once addiction forms, you can’t simply quit gabapentin.
 Rather, when you stop taking gabapentin, you will have to go through a period of discomfort as your body adjusts, known as gabapentin withdrawal.